Randle leads Knicks over Lakers and back above .500

 It didn’t matter and the Lakers fell to 3-3 on their road trip that ends Tuesday in Charlotte.

 New York had a 66-62 lead in the third quarter before a 13-2 spurt, with Randle scoring the final five, extended it to 79-64.
-He had another basket with 5.3 seconds remaining in the period, giving the Knicks an 81-68 lead.

 The Lakers ran off 10 straight points midway through the fourth to get within 92-87, but Payton scored before Randle converted a three-point play to push it back to double figures.
 He followed with another basket and then a free throw as the lead grew to 100-87.